 State & Local Solar Incentives

 Federal solar incentives are not your only option; rebates, tax credits and more may be offered at the state and local level.
 Some incentives are offered for only a limited time, while others are ongoing.
 Your local incentives could come from the California government, or from your specific county or municipality.

 Next Steps for Installing Solar in Grand Terrace

-There are a variety of solar incentives: those given by local utility companies, those given by the California government and those given by the federal government, to name a few.
-The use of solar energy has grown enormously in the last 15 years, partially due to these incentives.
+Solar incentives might be provided by the federal government, the California government or your local utility company.
+The large number of available solar incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
 Reaching out to your local Grand Terrace solar panel installation expert is the best first step towards getting the most money possible when you switch to solar energy.

 EcoWatch's Grand Terrace, CA Solar Incentives FAQs